tazama-lf/docs/Guides/keycloak-operator.md

 ![5-create-client-capability](../images/keycloak/5-create-client-capability.png)

-Click on the `next` button
+Click on the `next` button.

 <details open>
     <summary>
       Create Client - Login Settings
     </summary>

-Click on the `save` button without adding any detail to the login settings page
+Click on the `save` button without adding any detail to the login settings page.

 ![create-client-save](../images/keycloak/create-client-login-settings.png)
 </details>

-After creating a client, navigate to the Credentials page as Client Id and Secret are needed by the auth-lib to function.
+After creating a client, navigate to the `Credentials` page as Client Id and Secret are needed by the auth-lib to function.

 <details open>
     <summary>